serghiou/best-of-data-science/best-of-r.md

 **[papeR.](https://cran.r-project.org/web/packages/papeR/vignettes/papeR_introduction.html)** Package.
 Tutorial.
 A package to produce summary statistics quickly.
 I particularly like the ease of choosing which type of variables to summarize, how to group those variables and how to produce pretty LaTeX/HTML output tables without having to rely on other packages, such as ktable.

+**[Moving averages.](http://uc-r.github.io/ts_moving_averages)** Tutorial.
+A great tutorial on how to calculate moving averages in R and how to use some of the power of Base R by utilising time series (ts) objects or packages designed for the purpose of analysing time-series, such as `zoo`.

 ***